MTYH: Employers want you to finish your degree in exactly four years.

 Club participation on campus is a fantastic way to meet new people and to expand on your fundamental skills.
 We encourage you to join clubs that are of interest to you – and not because you think it will look good on a job application.

-MYTH: The career centre will find me a job.
+MYTH: The career development centre will find me a job.

 MYTH: Mentors and informational interviews are about getting jobs.